qwerty-development/qwerty-internal/docs/DATABASE_DOCUMENTATION.md

+Of course.
+Here is the updated database documentation based on the schema you provided.

 # Database Documentation

 ## Overview

 This document provides a comprehensive and accurate overview of the business management system's database schema.
 It is generated directly from a live database query and serves as the single source of truth for the project.

-The system manages clients, branding, quotations, invoices, receipts, and tickets, with a focus on a streamlined quotation-to-invoice workflow and customizable document generation.
+The system manages clients, branding, quotations, invoices, receipts, subscriptions, and tickets, with a focus on a streamlined quotation-to-invoice workflow and customizable document generation.

 ## Database Schema